CEXTBurmawala/notes/docker_deploy/docker_general.md

 ## Docker General

-Each container is sandboxed.
+Each container is sand-boxed.
 If a service needs to be accessible by a process not running in a container, then the port needs to be exposed via the Host.
 Once exposed, it is possible to access the process as if it were running on the host OS itself.

 By default, the host is mapped to port 0.0.0.0, which means all IP addresses.
 You can specify a particular IP address when you define the port mapping. for example: 127.0.0.1:6379:6379